seu-hrzhang/image-stitching/README.md

 ## Usage
 1. Install and configure [OpenCV](https://opencv.org/releases/) on your computer.
 2. Download source code or clone this project.
-3. Put source images to the `src` folder and edit path correspondingly in `main.cpp`.
+3. Put source images to the `./src` folder and edit path correspondingly in `main.cpp`.
 4. Build project.

+## Results
+Sample source images are under folder `./src`, in random orders.
+Output images are under folder `./src/results`.